TLH-Deprecated-Linux-Configurations/awesome/configuration/rofi/fontawesome_menu/README.md

 or arguments, a list of all FontAwesome 5 Free icons is displayed in a rofi menu.
 The selected icon will be put into the clipboard.

+> Note: This is mostly used internally without using
+> the terminal, but called from the keybinding `mod4+F4`,
+>  the inclusion of the terminal options are a hold
+> over from the upstream source but retained to make
+> this potentially more useful to others interested
+> in this but not in the rest of the configuration
+>  this is nested within.

 ## OPTIONS